-Many businesses are now putting together plans to restart after the lockdown is eased over the next few weeks.
-Nowhere is this planning as important than in the retail sector.
+Many businesses are now putting together plans to restart after the lockdown is eased over the next few weeks, especially retail signage for the retail sector.

 People are champing at the bit to get back into local stores and it’s key to make sure that everyone remains as safe as possible from the start.

-If you have been checking out ‘essential’ stores that have remained open during the pandemic, you’ll have seen that outdoor signage is pretty important.
-Most have a notice near the door such as asking people to wait until one person leaves before they enter or restricting shopping to one person and not groups.
+Looking at ‘essential’ stores that have remained open during the pandemic, it’s obvious that outdoor signage is important.
+Most have a notice near the door such as asking people to wait until one person leaves before they enter.
+Or restricting shopping to one person and not groups.

 Exterior signage was important for retail even before the Covid-19 crisis.
 Boards, for example, allow you to attract new customers passing by and help you stand out on the high street.
-Including a standard street board in your signage makes sure you won’t get a sudden rush of customers and end up putting people at risk.
+Standard street boards ensure you won’t get a sudden rush of customers and end up putting people at risk.

-For any retail outlet, guiding shoppers around the store is going to be important to help maintain distance and stop people from passing each other or getting bunched up in one particular area.
+For any retail outlet, guiding shoppers around the store is going to be important to help maintain distance.
+They can stop people from passing each other or getting bunched up in one particular area.

 This usually involves putting signage on the ground such as distancing marks and arrows to show the direction of travel.
-Organising this so that everyone also ends up at the till so they can pay can be challenging but it’s still the best way to ensure people remain safe in the store.
+This is still one of the best ways to ensure people remain safe in the store.

 You might also want to include instructional signage.
 This will depend on what type of store you have.